davidus-sk/orion/README.md

 # ORION
-Orion is an automated timelapse image capture and stacking for Raspberry Pi and the Pi camera.
-It runs on your Pi, determins the sunset/sunrise times, performs the image capture and stacking automatically and saves the result for you viewing pleasure.
+Orion is an automated timelapse image capture and stacking tool for Raspberry Pi and the Pi camera.
+It runs as a daemon on your Pi, calculates the sunset/sunrise times for your location, performs image capture and stacking automatically and saves the result for your viewing pleasure.

 But wait, there's more!

 ORION will upload, if you choose to do so, your stacked images to a "cloud" repo at [orion.davidus.sk](http://orion.davidus.sk).
-The goal of this repository is to track the sky from many different locations around the planet and who knows, maybe we will spot a nice meteor or a UFO.
+The goal of this repository is to track the sky from many different locations around the planet and who knows, collaboratively we might capture a nice meteor or a UFO.

 ![Camera housing](https://raw.githubusercontent.com/davidus-sk/orion/master/web/images/housing.jpg "Camera housing")